-Other features - it has a rear brake and max weight load of 100kg which means that some adults will be able to have a go on this scooter.
+Other features - it features a rear brake for easy stopping.
+The max weight load of 100kg means that some adults can have a go on this scooter.

-If you're after a fun, cheap scooter then there are lots of character scooters available.
+If you're after a fun, cheap scooter, there are lots of themed scooters available.

-They are fun to ride but normally the quality isn't quite as good and they may not last too long.
-However, they can be really appreciated by kids.
+They are fun to ride but normally the quality isn't as good.
+Additionally, they may not last too long.
+However, kids love their fun factor.

-It features a light weight frame, easy grip handles, height adjustable handle bars and folds down for storage
+It features a foam grip handles, a height adjustable handlebar and folds down for storage.

 Razor S Scooter

-It is foldable and weighs 2.4kg so is not too heavy to carry.
-It features 98mm urethane wheels which feature ABEC 5 bearings.
+It is foldable and weighs 2.4kg so is light to carry.
+It features 98mm urethane wheels, which have ABEC 5 bearings.
 The wheels offer a smooth ride.